pandas-dev/pandas/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have confirmed this bug exists on the latest version of pandas.

-- [ ] I have confirmed this bug exists on the master branch of pandas.
+- [ ] (optinal) I have confirmed this bug exists on the master branch of pandas.

 ---